agraef/apcmini/ardour-clip-launcher.md

 ## Requirements

 This program is implemented as a Pd patch, and includes some externals written in Lua, so you'll need Pd (any recent version of vanilla [Pd](http://msp.ucsd.edu/software.html) or [Purr Data](https://agraef.github.io/purr-data/) will do) and Pd-Lua.
 Purr Data comes with a suitable version of Pd-Lua included.
-When using vanilla Pd, get the latest Pd-Lua version from https://agraef.github.io/pd-lua/.
-(Do *not* use the much older Pd-Lua version available in Pd's package manager Deken, it will not work with the present patch.)
+When using vanilla Pd, get the latest Pd-Lua version from Deken, or directly from https://agraef.github.io/pd-lua/.
+(Pd-Lua 0.11.5 and later have been tested.)

 The mdnsbrowser external also requires a Zeroconf (Avahi/Bonjour) module for Lua which is written in C. This is used to discover the OSC connection to Ardour, and needs to be compiled in the lib subdirectory by running `make` there.
-(This will only work if you have Avahi or Bonjour installed and configured on your system; you may want to consult the README of the [mdnsbrowser](https://github.com/agraef/mdnsbrowser) module for more detailed information.)
+(This will only work if you have Avahi or Bonjour installed and configured on your system; you may want to consult the README of the [mdnsbrowser](https://github.com/agraef/mdnsbrowser) module for more detailed information.
+Also, it seems that at the time of this writing, Ardour doesn't support Bonjour on Windows.
+Below you can find some instructions on how to manually set up the OSC connection if Zeroconf is not working for you.)

 ## Setup